blackistheneworange/blog-a-zing/README.md

 #### Server ####

-Move into the root folder and run the following commands:
+Move into the root directory and run the following commands:

 npm install && npm start